VALUE-BASED HEALTH CARE WORKSHOP

 Places in this highly interactive online workshop are strictly limited to maximise interaction and participation, so do not delay in securing your place.

 The workshop will be presented in 4 x 4-hour sessions on May 20-21 and 24-25 with each session held between:

 Please note that this workshop is held in conjunction with the 2021 Value Based Health Care Conference and registration can only be made in combination with conference registration.
 For more information on the Value Based Health Care Conference, click here.

 For more information and to register, click here.

 Value-Based Health Care Conference

-Time: 25th May 2021, 9:00am – 28th May 2021, 4:00pm
+Time: 27th May 2021, 9:00am – 28th May 2021, 4:00pm

-The inaugural Value-Based Health Care Conference will be held in Perth in May 2021 to raise awareness of value-based healthcare (VBHC) and the work being done in this area across any/all disease types or conditions.
+The inaugural Value-Based Health Care Conference will be held in Perth and online in May 2021 to raise awareness of value-based healthcare (VBHC) and the work being done in this area across any/all disease types or conditions.
 VBHC focusses on delivering the outcomes that matter most to patients at the optimal cost.
 This approach is already transforming whole health services e.g. NHS Wales, the Dutch health system and has been adopted by some of the largest health care providers worldwide e.g. MD Anderson.